Click here for an article about Delmar Lang in NSA's Cryptologic Almanac.

 On June 25th, 1950, North Korea invaded South Korea.
 Lang joined USAFSS in 1950.

 Lang foresaw the eventual entry of Communist Chinese forces into the Korea War.
 He prepared a convincing argument for his superiors that the program in Chinese at the Army Language School in Monterey was inadequate for the Air Force’s needs and that an all-Air Force school for Chinese linguists should be set up elsewhere, preferably at one of the leading universities.

 In July, 1951, now Capt Delmar Lang started Chinese class at IFEL.
 (In August, Robert Tharp was hired as a senior instructor in Chinese at IFEL.)

 By late 1952 or early 1953, Lang was on Cho Do Island (an island in the Yellow Sea, off the North Korean coast) with the first IFEL trained Chinese linguists.
-Lang's assignment on Cho Do Island is mentioned in Cryptologic Histories on the NSA public website.
+Lang's assignment on Cho Do Island is mentioned in cryptologic history publications included on the NSA website.

 Lang retired from the Air Force as a Lt Col and joined NSA as a civilian in 1965, age about 48.

 Sometime early in 1951, Del Lang visited Yale to explore the possibility of establishing language programs for Air Force Chinese and Korean linguists.
 While there, he met Eva Tharp's brother, Jerry Kok, then director of Yale's Chinese program.